downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 Limitations:
 1) YARN is not a standalone component.
 It is cluster manager for Hadoop, and as such it has always been closely tied to the Hadoop ecosystem.
+2) There are more pieces involved in standing up and maintaining a YARN cluster, introducing more points of failure and potential challenges
-2) Spark jobs running on YARN run slower than on Standalone cluster.
+3) Spark jobs running on YARN start slower than on Standalone cluster.

 ■ YARN main components are a resource manager (similar to Spark master) for the cluster and node managers (similar to Spark workers) for each node in the cluster.
 ■ Applications on YARN run in containers (JVM processes to which CPU and memory resources are granted).